How much oil money has Australia stolen from East Timor already?

 How much money has Australia taken from Timor-Leste?
 Our very conservative calculations show that Australia received more than 2.2 billion U.S. dollars in government revenues from Laminaria-Corallina through the end of 2014, and the actual figure is significantly higher.

-Until 2005, Woodside’s ownership share of the joint ventures was 44.9% of Laminaria and 50% of Corallina.
+Until 2005, Woodside’s ownership share of the two joint ventures was 44.9% of Laminaria and 50% of Corallina.
 This 47.9% proportion was constant until March 11, 2005, when Woodside purchased an additional share in Laminaria from Shell.
 Since that date, Woodside's share is 59.9% of Laminaria and 66.67% of Corallina, amounting to about 66% of total production.
 In June 2015, the West Australian reported that Woodside was looking to sell its share of the project.

 The other shares in these fields are owned by the Canadian company Talisman Resources, which bought Paladin in 2005.
 In April 2014, Talisman said it wanted to sell them, and two months later, Bloomberg reported on the ongoing process.